rrelledge/redislabs-docs/content/rc/security/cidr-whitelist.md

 ### CIDR Whitelist

-If you are deploying Redis Cloud on your own infrastructure, you can configure your deployment to permit traffic between a specific set of IP addresses.
+If you are deploying Redis Enterprise Cloud on your own infrastructure, you can configure your deployment to permit traffic between a specific set of IP addresses.
 The list of allowed addresses is called the _CIDR Whitelist_.

-The CIDR whitelist defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Cloud VPC.
-When you manage the CIDR whitelist with security groups you can easily use the same security groups to manage access to your application.
+The CIDR whitelist defines a range of IP addresses and AWS security groups that control inbound and outbound traffic to the Redis Enterprise Cloud VPC.
+When you manage the CIDR whitelist with security groups, you can easily use the same security groups to manage access to your application.

 To define the CIDR whitelist: